JeremyGrosser/meta-clockwork/README.md

 ## Features

  - Building u-boot and SPL from source, no copying binaries from the clockwork images!
- - Patched mainline Linux 5.2.5 kernel from meta-sunxi, includes Lima drivers
+ - Patched mainline Linux 5.4 kernel from meta-sunxi, includes Lima drivers
  - Mesa 19.1.6, also with Lima, from Yocto core
  - Broadcom wifi firmware configuration

 ## Known Issues

- - u-boot LCD flashes on startup, doesn't display anything.
-Suspect an issue with LCD timings or polarity in the u-boot defconfig.
  - DRAM clock can probably be increased, but the current setting is a safe default.
  - No HDMI output.
 Need to combine the -hdmi dts and configure wayland for a second output.
- - Boot takes a few seconds due to overly complicated u-boot scripts.
+Note: supposedly this only works on the CPI rev 3.1 boards due to a PCB error.
  - Distro layer not yet public, but it does boot to weston and run an app.

 ## Yocto